MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-704-Corporate-Credit-Unions/section-704.4.md

 (3) Provisions applicable to significantly undercapitalized corporate credit unions and undercapitalized corporate credit unions that fail to submit and implement capital restoration plans.

-(i) *In general.* This paragraph applies with respect to any corporate credit union that -
+(i) *In general.* This paragraph applies with respect to any corporate credit union that—

 (A) Is significantly undercapitalized; or

-(B) Is undercapitalized and -
+(B) Is undercapitalized and—

 (*1*) Fails to submit an acceptable capital restoration plan within the time allowed by the NCUA under paragraph (e)(1) of this section; or